DNS CAA Record Explained — Certificate Authority Authorization

 - Configure CAA records for Let's Encrypt, wildcard certificates, and violation reporting

-- Combine CAA with DNSSEC for comprehensive certificate issuance protection
+- Combine CAA with DNSSEC for stronger certificate issuance policy integrity

 Every publicly trusted Certificate Authority (CA) is required to check CAA (Certificate Authority Authorization) records before issuing an SSL/TLS certificate.
-CAA records give domain owners explicit control over which CAs are allowed to issue certificates for their domain, closing a significant security gap in the certificate ecosystem.
+CAA records let domain owners publish which CAs are authorized to issue certificates for their domain, closing a significant security gap in the certificate ecosystem.
+That certificate is later presented and verified during the TLS handshake.

-Without CAA records, any of the hundreds of publicly trusted CAs could issue a certificate for your domain.
-With CAA records in place, only the CAs you authorize can do so — and the rest must refuse.
+Without CAA records, any publicly trusted CA could issue a certificate for your domain after normal domain validation.
+With CAA records in place, compliant public CAs that are not authorized by your policy must refuse.

 Why CAA Records Matter